Tidal deformability and other global parameters of compact stars with strong phase transitions

 \subsection{Tidal deformability of stars with weak and strong phase transitions}

-Secondly, we study the tidal deformability $\Lambda$ parameters (Eq.~\ref{eq:lambda}) using a subset of the parametric EOS.
-The ranges of astrophysically interesting $\Lambda$ parameters are marked in Fig.~\ref{fig:mr-lambda-ranges}.
+We now study the tidal deformability $\Lambda$ parameters (Eq.~\ref{eq:lambda}) using a subset of the parametric EOS.
+The ranges of astrophysically interesting $\Lambda$ parameters are indicated in Fig.~\ref{fig:mr-lambda-ranges}.
 We note that it is virtually impossible to define a clear boundary between different $\Lambda$ ranges on the $M(R)$ plane.
 As the value of $\Lambda$ depends sensitively on the EOS of dense matter, it cannot be treated as a simple function of $M$ and $R$ only.
 This is particularly visible for the comparison of the SLy4 EOS in Fig.~\ref{fig:mr-lambda-ranges-zoom}.
-Here, depending on the EOS, configurations with the same compactness $GM/Rc^2$, but visibly different $\Lambda$ occupy the same position on the $M(R)$ diagram, e.g., for $M=1.32\ M_\odot$ and $R=11.75$ km, the end of the magenta segment yielding $\Lambda=450$ is located in the middle of the $\Lambda=300-450$ range for the parametric EOS.
+Here, depending on the EOS, configurations with the same compactness $GM/Rc^2$ but visibly different $\Lambda$ occupy the same position on the $M(R)$ diagram, e.g. for $M=1.32\ M_\odot$ and $R=11.75$ km, the end of the magenta segment yielding $\Lambda=450$ is located in the middle of the $\Lambda=300-450$ range for the parametric EOS.

-Figure~\ref{fig:mr-lambda14-ranges} shows a $M(R)$ diagram with the EOS marked with color lines according to their values of $\Lambda(M_{1.4})$.
-Here the situation is even less clear in terms of defining the $\Lambda$ on the $M(R)$ plane, also because of the non-monotonous behavior of $M$ due to the strong phase transition: a given EOS may yield several values of $\Lambda(M_{1.4})$ corresponding to different $R$.
-We conclude that representing $\Lambda(M_{1.4})$ on the $M(R)$ diagram (as proposed by e.g. \citealt{Annala2017}) is not the optimal way of uncovering the relation between the $\Lambda$ and other EOS functionals.
-Our results are based on relatively simple model of the EOS; adding more degrees of freedom will only further complicate this picture.
+Figure~\ref{fig:mr-lambda14-ranges} shows a $M(R)$ diagram with the EOS colour-coded according to their values of $\Lambda(M_{1.4})$.
+Here the situation is even less clear in terms of defining the $\Lambda$ on the $M(R)$ plane, also because of the non-monotonic behaviour of $M$ due to the strong phase transition: a given EOS may yield several values of $\Lambda(M_{1.4})$ corresponding to different $R$.
+We conclude that representing $\Lambda(M_{1.4})$ on the $M(R)$ diagram (as proposed by e.g. \citealt{Annala2017}) is not the best way of uncovering the relation between the $\Lambda$ and other EOS functionals.
+Our results are based on a relatively simple model of the EOS; adding more degrees of freedom will only further complicate this picture.

 Using the selected EOS from Fig.~\ref{fig:mr-lambda-ranges} as an example, we discuss the tidal deformability $\Lambda$ for the strong-phase transition EOS by applying a measurement of the chirp mass,